talpods/laziz/README.md

 - Favourite system

 ## Low Level Specs (users stories)
+- As an admin, I can see the list of all recipes
 - As an admin, I can create a new recipe under specific category and fill in the steps
 - As an admin, I can publish any recipe to the public
 - As an admin, I can delete/edit any recipe